What are Perpetual Bonds – the Definition?

 As the name suggests, these are the bonds that come into the picture to raise long-term finance.
 Firstly, the investor’s primary expectation is to receive timely coupon payments every year.
 Hence, on close observation, it may look like a preferred dividend payment to a preferred stockholder.
 Mainly, large entities like Banks issue such bonds since they are an attractive source of Tier 1 capital.
 That is also the cornerstone of establishing the capital adequacy of a Bank or a Financial Institution.

 These bonds form part of the AT1 (Additional Tier 1 Capital) of the bank.
-Bank and other entities are liberally using this route for raising money nowadays.
-As we have discussed in the above segments that Perpetual Bonds have quasi-equity characteristics, hence it is important to fully understand its implications.
+Banks and other entities are liberally using this route for raising money nowadays.
+As we have discussed in the above segments, Perpetual Bonds have quasi-equity characteristics.
+Hence it is important to fully understand its implications.
 Perpetual bonds are classified as Additional Tier 1 capital as per the norms and are thus open and supposed to absorb the risk which banks might have to face.

 If a bank is in trouble on the revenue front or on account of bad loans, it is bound to have serious repercussions not only on the profitability but also on the capital of the bank.
 These bonds can be written down or can be converted into core equity if there are losses on account of the reasons stated above or otherwise.
 The coupon payment can also be abated if the capital ratio plunges below the acceptable point.